Seilamuk/Seilamuk-/iOS/iOS-InApp-Documentation.md

 [Back to top](#top)

 <a name="splash-ads" />
-##Showing the Splash Ad
+##Showing Splash Ad (recommended)
 A Splash Ad is a full-page ad that is displayed immediately after the application is launched.
 A Splash Ad first displays a full page splash screen that you define (as described below) followed by a full page ad.

+> ** StartApp Splash Ad is a top performing ad unit, presenting the industry's highest CPM's **

 StartApp SDK provides two modes for displaying Splash screens: